 What are probiotics?

 Probiotics are live microorganisms that live in your body.
 You can get more of this friendly bacteria via fermented foods such as Kefir, kombucha, and fermented vegetables such as Kimchi, pickles, sauerkraut and more.
-You can also get them in supplement form if time is an issue– I prefer refrigerated probiotics (live foods) like these, but these are also great.
+Ideally, you want to get your pre and probiotics from foods.
+However, you can also get them in a supplement form– I prefer refrigerated probiotics (live foods) like these, but these are also great.

 Increasingly more research studies reveal that the balance or imbalance of bacteria in your digestive tract is connected to general health and wellness.